Port of Leith: 20th century

 In 1936, work began on enclosing the Western Harbour with long breakwaters, completed in 1943.
+This increased the size of the docks by a further 230 acre.

 The Imperial Dock grain elevator, constructed in 1933–34 and extended in the 1950s–60s, reflected the port's importance in bulk grain handling.
+Despite opposition from groups including the Cockburn Association, the category B listed building was demolished in 2021, to enable a new renewable energy hub.